-Applications are mainly considered on the basis of an assessment of past and predicted academic achievements, the academic reference(s) and any other supplementary evidence that supports the application.
-For Creative Writing, this would be a portfolio (details below).
-Once we have an application that is ready for a decision, the admissions tutor (often the Programme Director) will relay the decision to the admissions team, who will send you this decision.
+Entry to the course is competitive and there are always many more applicants than places.
+Applications are mainly considered on the basis of their portfolio, an assessment of past and predicted academic achievements, the academic references and any other supplementary evidence that supports the application. ).
+Once we have an application that is ready for a decision, the admissions tutor will relay the decision to the admissions team, who will send you this decision.

 Please note that your application is usually received by the School 24 to 48 hours after the time you submit it.
 If you have not provided documentation that allows the admissions tutor to make a decision, we will contact you.

 The final submission date for applications for the 2021/2 academic year is 6 August, 2021.